-Additionally, your other senses will be heightened meaning you’ll benefit even more from the essential oil you add to the bath.
+Additionally, your other senses will be heightened meaning you’ll benefit even more from any essential oil you choose to use.

-Following these steps will not only ensure the ultimate relaxing bath, but you’re certain to have the best night’s sleep you’ve had in a long time.
+Following these steps will not only ensure the ultimate relaxing bath, but you’re also likely to have a great night’s sleep.

 The benefits of taking a bath have been recognised throughout the ages.
 However, due to our fast-paced lifestyles, many of us, including myself, have forgotten just how beneficial having a regular soak can be.

 A bath offers so much more than a way to get clean.